 Many in the arts community want to know - what happens next?

 Toronto Arts Council is recommending the following community action:

-2) Please read TAC’s Priorities for New Funding document as well as the full Visioning Document, both located on the Publications page of the website.
+- Please read TAC’s Priorities for New Funding document as well as the full Visioning Document.
 In 2009, in response to the potential for increased funding as well as to the City’s changing demographics and arts practices, TAC hosted a series of public consultations, undertook a visioning exercise and developed a new plan.
 This plan will serve as a basic outline, providing overall direction while still leaving opportunity for specific new initiatives and programs.